 What Is Really Happening in Venezuela?

 Venezuela has been in a slow, grinding collapse for years, but the headlines barely scratch the surface of what is actually happening there—and why the United States keeps such a close eye on it.
-Most people outside the region still think of Venezuela as a broken socialist experiment or an oil-rich country that somehow ran out of gas.
-The truth is far more complex, and far more strategic.
+Most people outside the region still think of Venezuela as a failed socialist experiment or an oil-rich country that somehow ran out of gas.
+The reality is far more complex, and far more strategic.

 This is the environment Washington is navigating, and it explains why the U.S. refuses to take its eyes off Venezuela.
 At the center of everything is oil.
 Venezuela still has the largest proven oil reserves on the planet.
 If that industry ever stabilizes under a legitimate and competently run government, it would reshape global energy markets overnight.
 For the United States, that’s both an opportunity and a national security concern, depending on who controls the production and who they align with.